hack4impact-upenn/project-descriptions/README.md

 - `problem`: *1-3 sentences* about the problem.
 Why did the client approach us?
   What general product did they want?
-It might help to have statistics and description of general problem (e.g., `"22% of Philly county residents are food insecure"; "cost of a sentence has a huge impact on a judge's ruling"`)
+It might help to have statistics and description of general problem (e.g., `"22% of Philly county residents are food insecure"`, `"cost of a sentence has a huge impact on a judge's ruling"`)
 - `features`: List of *5-10* of the project's features.
 If you must, you can mention languages/tech used in the project, but also try to explain the features in English.